MicrosoftDocs/biztalk-docs/biztalk/core/how-to-configure-biztalk-server-for-party-resolution.md

 ### To create a party to represent your partner

-1. In the [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] Administration console, create a party for the Partner A. For more information about how to create a Party, see [How to Create a Party](/previous-versions/).
+1. In the [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] Administration console, create a party for the Partner A. For more information about how to create a Party, see [Create a Party](managing-parties.md).

 2. In the **Certificates** properties, select the public key signing certificate to use to identify this party, Partner A.